 Target has always been a one-stop shop for all things college.
 This year, college may mean your teen lives in a dorm, an apartment, or even studies from home while taking classes remotely.
 Here are the most-popular Target dorm essentials purchased by Grown and Flown parents.

-New Target dorm merchandise launched on 6/16 and HERE is where you can find all that your student needs.
+New Target dorm merchandise is out and HERE is where you can find all that your student needs.
 Remember to look at the Residence Life section of the college website to find out what is provided and what is prohibited.

 Note: We are a reader-supported site and receive compensation for purchases made through these links.

 One of the first things your student might want to do is sign up for the Target Dorm Registry.
 This is a great way for them to keep a list of things they NEED and things they just think are cute for their decor, too.
 If friends and family are looking for ideas for grad gifts, birthday gifts, holiday or off-to-college presents, send them here.
 And BTW, there is an offer for 15% off to take advantage of, too.

 Target’s special savings for college students and teachers

 College students will be eligible for savings with a $5 off coupon for a purchase of $20 or more spent in-store or online.
 Beginning July 20 through the end of August, simply join or log in to Target Circle to verify that you’re a student to activate the savings.
 Teachers can take advantage of Target’s 15% Teacher Prep Event discount.
 Starting July 14, join or log in to Target Circle to verify that you’re a teacher.
 Then, a special, one-time-use offer to save 15% on select classroom supplies and essentials will appear, to be redeemed July 19 through the end of August.